-When we were struggling, I couldn't really find anything to read to not necessarily help me but to assure me that I was normal to feel all the range of emotions that would clatter from one side of my brain to the other while hanging the tree decorations.
-So I thought maybe the below might be…supportive?
+When we were struggling, I couldn't really find anything to read to assure me that I was normal to feel all the range of emotions that would clatter from one side of my brain to the other while hanging the tree decorations.
+So I thought maybe the below might be supportive.

-There’s a quote I saw on Instagram last week that rang true to me of this subject; ‘Just because someone carries it well, doesn't mean it isn’t heavy’.
+There’s a quote i've seen numerous times on Instagram that rings true to me of this subject; ‘Just because someone carries it well, doesn't mean it isn’t heavy’.
 Those trying for a baby, undergoing IVF, looking down at the pee test, peering up to the sky for answers often have a real knack of wearing a smile when they are inwardly feeling so very different.
 It’s not always sadness too.
-Sometimes it’s actual fear that in a social setting they might get asked about it all.
+Sometimes it’s blind fear that in a social setting they might get asked about it all.
 Other times it’s just sheer exhaustion.

 And to those going through an IVF protocol there is so much to consider.
 Timings, meds, schedules, appointments.
 Alongside the well meaning but sometimes constant reminder to think positive.

-Whatever stage you’re at with trying, be it natural or assisted, the below might just be a little companion to give you encouragement that you can be more in control this festive time than you might realise.
+Whatever stage you’re at, be it natural or assisted, the below might just be a little companion to give you encouragement that you can be more in control this festive time than you might realise.

-- You don’t owe anyone an explanation.
+Set boundaries.
+You don’t owe anyone an explanation.
 Got that?
 No one.
-So if a misplaced question is fired at you over a platter of pigs in blankets, even one of those sneaky ones like ‘so, how are you, you know, with everything?’ which is so obviously about if you have achieved something growing in your womb yet you have options of how to deal with that.
-I stupidly would often just offer up much more personal info than I ever intended to, feeling put on the spot, opening myself up to more questions.
+So if a misplaced question is fired at you over a platter of pigs in blankets, even one of those sneaky ones like ‘so, how are you, you know, with everything?’ which is so obviously about if there is something growing in your womb yet, you have options of how to deal with that.
+I stupidly would often just offer up much more personal information than I ever intended to, feeling put on the spot, opening myself up to more questions.
 But as time went on I got really good at voicing that I didn't want to talk about certain things and we would swiftly move on.

-- Distraction could help.
-There’s so much to do at this time of year, maybe that’s one of the up sides to the season.
+Distraction could help.
+There’s so much to do at this time of year, well definitely this year compared to last, maybe that’s one of the up sides to the season.
 But you’ll probably know deep down what things might lift your mood or what things might be too emotional.
 Stay true to you and be ok with turning things down.

-- Give yourself some self care.
+Give yourself some self care.
 I know it’s a term hurled around so frequently these days but with the hullabaloo of Christmas it might be easy to get really caught up in all the things you have to do/consider as well as lugging around the weight of TTC.
 Take some time.
 Put you first.
 What will top you up?
 Do it.
-As simple as a bath or as indulgent as a trip to a spa or theatre.

-- Remember who you are.
+Remember who you are.
 Trying to conceive, undergoing IVF, can swiftly make you feel less and less like you.
 It’s hard to explain but it can be easy to forget who you are.
 For whatever reason, and maybe for no reason at all, this is your current story.
 It will be shaping you for things that right now are not clear.
 But you are still you.
-Christmas could be a good time to indulge in the things you love if it feels like a long time since you last did that.
+Christmas, and perhaps the time off that comes with that, could be a good time to indulge in the things you love if it feels like a long time since you last did that.

-- Above all, feel the love.
+Above all, slow down and feel the love.
 Christmas time is where some of us are lucky to be afforded some time off.
-If energised to do so, catch up with those friends who make you feel truly happy and at ease, read the book you've been meaning to, take advantage of those early dark nights and snuggle on the sofa with a film on.
+If energised to do so, catch up with those who make you feel truly happy and at ease, read the book you've been meaning to, take advantage of those early dark nights and snuggle on the sofa with a film on.
 You’re about to head in to a New Year and if there’s one thing I’ve learned from being a part of the TTC crew, it’s that there is always, always hope.
-It might not take the shape of how you envisaged it to be but it’s important to always try and find it.
+It’s so important to always try and find it.